How I Feel About My Face After A Year Of Virtual Living

 Advertisement

-Lockdown Beauty MVP: Eucerin Intensive Lip Balm [Ed.
-Note: not available in the US; Aquaphor Lip Repair is similar].
+Lockdown Beauty MVP: Eucerin Intensive Lip Balm.
 I used to exfoliate my lips because they would get chapped and flaky, but since I’ve been using this my lips have been so smooth.

 I used makeup to gain traction on Instagram — then I talked about important issues.